MysteryPancake/Houdini-Fun/README.md

 To visualize the diffuse-like and specular-like components separately, you can set them to 0.

-Note the definition of 0 is different for the first coefficient, since it's remapped unlike the others.
+Note the meaning of 0 is different for the first coefficient, since it's remapped unlike the others.

 <img src="./images/gaussian_splats/gs_viz.png" width="700">